SoteriaInitiative/flstandards/README.md

 # About the Project
-The Federate Learning Standards are part of the [Soteria Initiative](https://soteria-initiative.org/) to establish common financial crime AI and specifically federated learning standards and includes conventions to train, exchange an aggregate shared financial crime intelligence.
+The Federate Learning Standards are part of the [Soteria Initiative](https://soteria-initiative.org/) to establish common financial crime AI and specifically federated learning standards and includes conventions to train, exchange and aggregate shared financial crime intelligence.

 As in every interaction standards smooth the way.
 Imagine the <b>internet without HTML</b> and international business without